 1. Decide When to Go

 The first thing you’ll want to decide is when you want to go to Disneyland.
-If you’ll be visiting during 202o, check out my post on the Best Days to Go to Disneyland!
+Certain times of the year are more expensive than others, so you’ll want to visit during the off-season.

 - Beginning of March